MAJ Anthony Lupo

 Simon Center for the Professional-Military Ethic

-MAJ Anthony “Tony” Lupo graduated from the United States Military Academy in 2010 with a Bachelor of Science in arts, philosophy and literature (philosophy track).
+He graduated from USMA in 2010 with a bachelor's degree in arts, philosophy and literature (philosophy track).
 A Rhodes and Marshall finalist, he commissioned and proceeded to Scotland, where he earned a Master of Letters in philosophy from the University of St. Andrews.
-He also earned a Master of Military Art and Science from the Command and General Staff College in Fort Leavenworth, Kansas, in 2021 and a Master of Arts in military ethics from Case Western Reserve University in Cleveland, Ohio, in 2024.
+He also earned a master's degree from the Command and General Staff College in Fort Leavenworth, Kansas, in 2021, and a master's in military ethics from Case Western Reserve University in Cleveland, Ohio, in 2024.

-Tony’s research interests include metaethics, just war theory, Thomism and operational planning.
+MAJ Lupo's research interests include metaethics, just war theory, Thomism and operational planning.
 He currently teaches the superintendent’s capstone course (MX400).

 He is a military intelligence officer in the U.S. Army and has served in intelligence positions from the tactical to strategic levels, including one deployment to Afghanistan in support of Operation Enduring Freedom from 2012 to 2013.